What do Singaporean men and women look for in partners? | campus.sg

 Personal hygiene and grooming a priority

 Personal hygiene is the top-scoring quality both genders prioritise, scoring 85% and 90% for men and women respectively.
 Also 70% of respondents reported smelling good as one of their most desired attributes in a partner.
-Who knew being clean and smelling good are such desirable traits?
+Being in the hot tropics, it’s understandable that everyone wants someone who’s clean and smells good (remember that debacle about showering in the morning on MRT rides?).

 Another trait that both women and men look out for in their ideal partners?
 Body hair!
-A whopping 90% of men prefer no body hair in women, and interestingly, 73% of women prefer men with no body hair.
-Perhaps it’s the influence of Asian dramas…
+A whopping 90% of men prefer no body hair in women (no surprise there), and interestingly, 73% of women prefer men with no body hair.
+Perhaps it’s the influence of Asian dramas… but then again, it’s not like most men in Singapore are naturally super hairy either, right?

 Moral values valued

 Personality traits like being kind (79%) and honest (71%) were also scored highly – who doesn’t like someone who’s that saintly?
-Another trait people score highly for is the love of children (70%), proving that most Singaporeans seek partners with long-term goals in mind.
+Another trait people score highly for is the love of children (70%), proving that most Singaporeans seek partners with long-term goals in mind – despite the fact that the birthrate has been steadily declining for several years now.

 Men go for the physical

 The survey also found that men desire their partners to be beautiful (70%), placing more importance on a woman’s physical appearance than her intelligence (56%).
-Men also want their ideal woman to be a good kisser (48%) and be good in bed (50%).
+Men also want their ideal woman to be a good kisser (48%) and be good in bed (50%) – something that’s definitely not surprising.

 Women go for financial stability